John. T. Ice ‘06

 Foreign Service Officer, US Department of State

-In all of my roles as Vice Consul, the most satisfying was my work as Children’s Issues Officer.
+In all of my roles as a Vice Consul, the most satisfying was my work as Children’s Issues Officer.
 Costa Rica became a signatory to the Hague Convention on the Civil Aspects of International Parental Child Abduction in January, 2008.
-I got to work closely with the host government, the Office of Children’s Issues back at the Department in Washington, D.C., my Consul General and the front office at U.S. Embassy San Jose.
-Together, we made real progress in combating the problem of International Parental Child Abduction in Costa Rica…Progress that has helped protect the youngest of my fellow citizens.
+I got to work closely with the host government, the Office of Children’s Issues back at the Department in Washington, my Consul General and the Embassy’s front office.
+Together, we made real progress in combating the problem of International Parental Child Abduction — progress that continues to help protect the youngest of my fellow citizens.